The 60-second version

 - Lumbar overload from arm-dominant paddling.
 Novices who pull with the biceps and stabilise with the lumbar erectors finish a long paddle with a deep, central lower-back ache.
 The fix is technique, not gear: drive the stroke with trunk rotation and let the arms transmit force, not generate it.

 - Shoulder impingement from over-reaching.
-Paddlers who reach forward with the shoulder elevated produce repeated subacromial compression.
-The cue is to keep the lead shoulder packed down and let the hips rotate forward Schram 2017.
+Paddlers who reach forward with the shoulder elevated risk repeated subacromial compression over a long session.
+The common coaching cue is to keep the lead shoulder packed down and let the hips rotate forward instead of reaching with the arm.

 - UV exposure.
 Reflective water on a sunny day produces UV doses well above ground-level exposure.
 The skin-cancer dermatology literature treats open-water paddling as a high-risk recreational exposure on par with skiing and beach lifeguarding Narayanan 2010.